flexbox/react-native-bootcamp/README.md

 ## Meet the team

-I am a freelance react-native developer, and I share a lot fo [content about the react ecosystem](https://twitter.com/flexbox_).
+I am a freelance react-native developer, and I share a lot fo [content about the react ecosystem](https://twitter.com/intent/follow?screen_name=flexbox_).

 ## Pedagogy

-I have chosen two pedagogical tenets while building this curriculum: ensuring that it is hands-on **project-based** and that it **includes frequent quizzes**.
+I have chosen two pedagogical tenets while building this curriculum: ensuring that it is hands-on **project-based**, with **up-to-date dependencies** and that it **includes frequent quizzes**.
 In addition, this curriculum has a common theme —create a mobile app with real API— to give it cohesion.

 > If you encounter an issue, [feel free to contribute](https://github.com/flexbox/react-native-workshop/issues/new), I welcome your constructive feedback!

 ## Each lesson includes

-- pre-lecture warmup quiz
+- pre-lecture
 - written lesson
 - step-by-step guides on how to build the project
 - a challenge
-- supplemental reading
+- bonus challenges

 ## Was this helpful?